Rfam/rfam-taxonomy/Readme.md

 7. `RNA type` = One of Rfam [RNA types](https://rfam.readthedocs.io/en/latest/searching-rfam.html#search-by-entry-type).

 `Domain` can be:
-- single domain (for example, Bacteria or Eukaryota) if the majority of hits (>=90%) are from the same domain both in seed and full region hits;
+- a single domain (for example, _Bacteria_ or _Eukaryota_) if the majority of hits (>=90%) are from the same domain both in seed and full region hits;
 - `<seed domain>/<full region domain>` - if seed and full region domains are not the same, then both are listed.
-For example, `Viruses/Eukaryota` when seed alignment contains mostly Viruses and the full region hits contain mostly Eukaryotes);
+For example, _Viruses/Eukaryota_ when seed alignment contains mostly Viruses and the full region hits contain mostly Eukaryotes);
 - `Mixed` - if there is no single domain where the family occurs.
-For example, 5S rRNA RF00001 is expected to be found in Bacteria, Archaea, and Eukaryota.
+For example, 5S rRNA [RF00001](http://rfam.org/family/RF00001) is expected to be found in _Bacteria_, _Archaea_, and _Eukaryota_.

 :white_check_mark: View [summary](./domains/Readme.md) with the number of families observed in each domain.